Daniel-Tomas/Shell-in-C/README.md

 ## Shell in C
-Small shell-like program that emulates the following commands:
+Shell-like program that emulates the following commands:
 - cd
 - umask
 - time